KiCad/kicad-source-mirror/pcbnew/pcb_io/allegro/utils/WORKLOG.md

 * Presumably, then 0x6 is class = ETCH and the subclass is the copper layer index.

 * It's still not quite clear how to get to the layer name - presumably there's a fixed mapping into the header layer map somehow - the same entries largely have the same functions between all the files.

+* It looks like 0x15 is H line, 0x17 is V, and 0x16 is neither, so we can just merge the handling.

+* Arcs can now be imported, following some logic from the Fabmaster importer.
+For start = end, we can just use a circle anyway.